oceanhackweek/ohw-resources/docs/projects/projectlist.md

 OBIS record from polygons (e.g. MPA or any polygon) together with satellite data & visualize on a map, and select areas, and upload new species abundance data, and do some statistics correlating with MPA properties.

-## Adding scale to underwater depth maps from monocular-vision

-- Project leads: Yelena Randall
-- Presenter:
-- GitHub: (needs link)

-Project ideas:

-- Fuse monocular images and IMU data to create scaled depth maps using structure from motion
-- Validate using known-size targets that were placed in the underwater scene

-Applications:

-- Estimation and monitoring coral reef’s volume and surface area.
-- Can be used with deep sea vents, rocky reefs, any benthic habitat of interest
-- Estimation of bottom rugosity with important implications for internal waves’ generation.

-## Developing pyworms package to improve functionality and usefulness

-- Project leads: Diana L-G
-- Presenter:
-- GitHub: (needs link)

-Project ideas:

-- Standardizing species names is a key component of sharing and integrating biological data sets
-- A Python package already exists to check names against WoRMS, but it has a number of shortcomings:
-    - Functions that are incomplete
-    - Returns data in a format that is not easily useable by common tools (e.g. pandas)
-    - Doesn’t easily handle problems when species names are not matched

-## Current/particle back-tracer

-- Project leads: Adam K
-- Presenter:
-- GitHub: (needs link)

-Idea: Provide a tool/package that can take a location on the ocean and a period of time, then back-trace where it would have been at that previous point in time based on winds/currents (this tool might exist).

-Applications: Could be used to re-trace where in-situ samples were taken in open ocean surveys to a common date/time for preserving temporal stationarity in ocean states.

-Motivation: Currents transport plankton, nutrients, fishes in the time it takes a ship to move between samples or as a glider or saildrone passes through it.
-Most surfaces produced from point observations ignore the drift that occurred between measurements.
-This becomes increasingly important when discussing lead-times or lag periods between ocean states and biological observations.

 ## Determining the degree to which nutrient availability and microbial activity is driven by geologic events

 - Project leads: Laura R